UT-RAM/viki/docs/_build/html/_sources/modintroduction.txt

 Introduction to modules
 =======================

 VIKI comes with (a currently not so) wide range of modules.
-To be able to use your own ROS packages within VIKI you need to create a module description for your package.
-This description is a module.xml file which describes the inputs and outputs and meta data.
-Besides that, you can combine different ROS packages into one module to make your life easier!
+As an engineer, you probably want to use your own functionality within VIKI.
+To do this, you will have to write a ROS package and enable it for VIKI by creating a *module.xml* file.
+This file is a module description for your package which describes the inputs, outputs, executables and meta data.
+This guide assumes you already have a ROS package (or multiple of them) that you want to use within VIKI.
+For creating new ROS packages for use in VIKI, it is useful to follow some guidelines, which can be found at :ref:`package_guidelines`.

 A module file is standard XML and generally looks like this: